sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 is to click on the ``Exploration`` button and then click ``Descriptives``.
 Then you can highlight the ``afl.margins`` variable and click the ``→`` to move it across into the ``Variables`` box.
-As soon as you do that a Table appears on the right hand side of the screen containing default ``Descriptives`` information; see :numref:`fig-descriptives_default`.
+As soon as you do that a Table appears on the right-hand side of the screen containing default ``Descriptives`` information; see :numref:`fig-descriptives_default`.

 .. ----------------------------------------------------------------------------